lightning/bolts/01-messaging.md

 connect to a node with unknown channel features, even though it won't be able to establish a channel.

-#### Large channel support
-The `option_support_large_channel` is node feature used to let everyone know this node supports large channel funding.
-Since it's broadcast in the `node_announcement` message other nodes can use it to identify peers willing to accept large channel even before exchanging the `init` message with them.

 ### The `error` Message

 For simplicity of diagnosis, it's often useful to tell a peer that something is incorrect.